This article originally appeared on VICE Poland

-Warsaw's Rakowiecka Prison is the only place in Poland where you can visit to see an incarcerated loved one and have your brakes checked at the same time.
-For almost 60 years, the prison has housed a car repair shop that the inmates operate themselves.
-The shop doesn't advertise—since it's one of the best car repair centers in the city, word of mouth is enough to keep the inmates fully occupied.
-I've been curious to see the place and the service for a while now, so when I noticed that my car wasn't running as smoothly as it should be, I decide to drive to Rakowiecka to get it checked out.
+Warsaw's Rakowiecka Prison is the only place in Poland, where you can visit to see an incarcerated loved one and have your brakes checked at the same time.
+For almost 60 years, the prison has housed a car repair shop that is operated by the inmates themselves.
+The shop doesn't advertise – since it's one of the best car repair centres in the city, word of mouth is enough to keep the inmates fully occupied.
+I've been curious to see the place and the service for a while now, so when I notice that my car isn't running as smoothly as it should be, I decide to drive to Rakowiecka to get it checked.

-The car repair shop was part of a resocialization program launched in 1957.
-The prisoners working here make minimum wage, which they can spend on food, coffee, or cigarettes—or save for when they get out.
+The car repair shop was part of a resocialisation programme launched in 1957.
+The prisoners working here make minimum wage, which they can spend on food, coffee or cigarettes – or save for when they get out.
 But not every inmate is allowed to work in the shop.
 "Perhaps we would let someone who's in for involuntary manslaughter work here, but not someone who's in for murder," explains Warden Piotr Hernik.
-"No smugglers either—having this kind of contact with the outside world could be too tempting for them."
+"No smugglers either – having this kind of contact with the outside world could be too tempting for them."

-Anyone can take his or her car to the shop, provided that you don't mind leaving your car with convicted criminals.
-The inmates also fix the cars of the prison services, of the municipal police force, and the prosecutor's office.
+Anyone can take their car to the shop, provided that you don't mind leaving your car with convicted criminals.
+The inmates also fix the cars of the prison services, of the municipal police force and the prosecutor's office.
 When I talk to some of them, they all agree that they would never think about, let's say, unscrewing some bolts from a police car that came in.
 They say they like their job because it provides them with escape from the monotony of life in prison.

 The walls of the shop are cluttered with calendars that the inmates use to cross off the passing days.
-They all have their own small space marked with some private belongings in the shop, too—photos of family and friends, a pack of cigarettes, or a coffee mug.
+They all have their own small space marked with some private belongings in the shop too, – photos of family and friends, a pack of cigarettes or a coffee mug.
 "We spend a half day at work.
-When we return to the ward, we have some time to make a quick phone call and have dinner—and then another day has passed," an inmate named Tomek tells me.
+When we return to the ward, we have some time to make a quick phone call and have dinner – and then another day has passed," an inmate called Tomek tells me.

-Rakowiecka Prison isn't taking in any additional inmates.
-By the end of next year, the last prisoners will be gone and the building will be transformed into a museum about soldiers and political prisoners.
+Rakowiecka Prison isn't taking in any more inmates.
+By the end of next year the last prisoners will be gone and the building will be transformed into a museum about soldiers and political prisoners.
 It's unclear what will happen to the repair shop.
 "Without the prison, the shop may lose its charm," Warden Hernik tells me.
-You won't have to go through as many safety procedures any longer, and some clients come here mainly for the unique experience."
+You won't have to go through as many safety procedures any more, and some clients come here mainly for the unique experience."